CASH DASH · 2025

 92%

-correctly identified the ticket/prize correlation without prompting
+correctly identified the stake/prize relationship without prompting

 100%

-completed a full game round — zero drop-off during the session.
+completed a full session — zero drop-off

 Results